Re-entry

 For example:

-• Student A gets 30% in her/his January exam (a fail mark) but gets 80% in her/his May/June exam (a Pass); they achieve an overall mark of 55% (a 2B) in this course which is an overall pass mark and do not need to resit the January exam component.
+• Student A gets 30% in their January exam (a fail mark) but gets 80% in their May/June exam (a Pass); they achieve an overall mark of 55% (a 2B) in this course which is an overall pass mark and do not need to resit the January exam component.

-• Student B gets 36% in her/his January exam (a fail mark) and gets 40% in her/his May/June exam (a pass mark); they achieve an overall mark of 38% in the course which is an overall fail mark.
-Therefore, Student B needs to resit her/his January exam.
-S/he cannot resit the May/June exam as s/he passed this component.
-S/he sits the January exam in the UG RDAP and gets 80%.
-Her/his grade for the overall course will be capped at a Pass.
+• Student B gets 36% in their January exam (a fail mark) and gets 40% in their May/June exam (a pass mark); they achieve an overall mark of 38% in the course which is an overall fail mark.
+Therefore, Student B needs to resit their January exam.
+They cannot resit the May/June exam as they passed this component.
+They sit the January exam in the IRDAP and gets 80%.
+The grade for the overall course will be capped at a Pass.

 Award and Graduation